Bridging GANs and Bayesian Neural Networks via Partial Stochasticity

 \subsection{Searching for Flat Minima}

-\paragraph{Small batch sizes.} One way to avoid sharp minima is to operate with small batch sizes, as these lead to larger variance of the stochastic gradients.
-This strategy is a well-known implicit form of regularization, which has been discussed, e.g., in \citet{Brock19,Fatras20}.
-It is important to note, however, that the larger variance of the stochastic gradients adds to the instability of the optimization.
-Various implementations of \gans available in the literature have indeed settled for a small batch size and a corresponding small learning rate, and we speculate that this is to reap the effects of the induced regularization while keeping the optimization stable to some extent.
+\paragraph{Small batch sizes.} One way to avoid sharp minima is to operate with noisy stochastic gradients, which can be achieved with small batch sizes.
+This strategy is a well-known implicit form of regularization (see, e.g., \citet{Brock19,Fatras20}).
+While a larger variance of the stochastic gradients adds to the instability of the optimization, various implementations of \gans available in the literature have indeed settled for a small batch size and a corresponding small learning rate, and we speculate that this is to reap the effects of the induced regularization while keeping the optimization stable to some extent.

 \paragraph{Sharpness-Aware Minimization.} \sam is a popular technique for searching for flat minima in the parameter space \citep{Foret21,Hochreiter97}. \sam operates by performing a standard stochastic gradient step, followed by a maximization of the objective in the neighborhood of radius $\rho_{\mathrm{SAM}}$.
-The rationale is that, in flat minima, the second step does not deteriorate the objective as much as in sharp minima, so the optimizer is encouraged to look for such solutions.
+The rationale is that, in flat minima, the second step does not deteriorate the objective much, and the optimizer is encouraged to look for such solutions.
 We are not aware of previous attempts to use \sam in \gans.